Cat food: Treats

 A variety of cat treats are commercially available.
 These can be divided into dry cat treats, wet cat treats, and semi-moist treats.
 A 2004 survey in the US and Australia found 26% of cats received treats on a daily basis.
 However, not more than 10% of a cat's calorie intake should come from treats.

 Soy isoflavones

 Soy is often used in commercial cat food diets as a vegetable protein.
 In one study more than half of commercial cat foods surveyed contained soy isoflavones.
 Genistein and daidzein, both of which occur in soybeans, inhibit the enzymes thyroid peroxidase and thyroxine 5-deiodinase.
 This causes decreased thyroxine and triiodothyronine concentrations.
-In response to decreased triiodothyronine levels the body will produce more thyroid-stimulating hormone to normalize triiodothyronine levels, this has been shown to result in increased thyroxine levels.
-This may result in hyperplasia of the thyroid gland and thyrotoxicosis.
+In response to decreased triiodothyronine levels the body will produce more thyroid-stimulating hormone (TSH) to normalize triiodothyronine levels.
+In soy-fed cats this has been shown to result in increased thyroxine levels.

+It is further hypothesized that a chronically high-TSH state produced by soy isoflavones will lead to hyperplasia of the thyroid gland and thyrotoxicosis, but there is no data that supports this conclusion.
+Instead, it appears that cats fed canned food have an increased risk of hyperthyroidism even though canned food is less likely to contain soy.
+In other animals, the effects of soy isoflavones on the thyroid are exacerbated by iodine deficiency; it is possible that a similar cross-nutrient interaction has masked the effect of soy.